JoshuaQSH/ops-mini-tuner/README.md

 ```

-`<example_name>_minimal.py` is coded in a fixed path, which means you might occur errors while running the mini tunning demo, try change the hyperparameters if needed.
+`<example_name>_minimal.py` is coded in a fixed path, which means you might encounter errors while running the mini tunning demo, try changing the hyperparameters if needed.